 For the majority of this review, I have the mic connected directly to my mac with the gain set at approximately 40%, with a boost of +4dB in post to make the audio more listenable.

 If you are interested in this microphone, it will set you back $43.00 on Amazon

 - 1.5m USB Cable

 - Polar Pattern: Cardioid

 - Sensitivity: -35dB

 Performance / Features

-If you have any additional questions about this microphone, leave them in the comments on this site or on the youtube channel, and I will try to reply ASAP.
+If you have any additional questions about this microphone, leave them on the youtube video, and I will try to reply ASAP.